insightautos/cordova-gmv-barcode-scanner/README.md

 ### Plugin Options

 The default options are shown below.
-Note that the `detectorSize` value must be a float.
-If the values are greater than 1 then they will not be visible on the screen.
-Use them as decimal percentages to determine how large you want the scan area to be.
 All values are optional.

+Note that the `detectorSize` value must be between `0` and `1`, because it determines how many percent of the screen should be covered by the detector.
+If the value is greater than 1 the detector will not be visible on the screen.

 ```javascript
 const defaultOptions = {